flowersteam/sbmltoodejax/docs/source/why_use.md

 :::

 ### Does not (yet) handle several cases
-SBMLtoODEjax is a lightweight library that is still in its early phase so they are several limitations to it at the moment.
+SBMLtoODEjax is still in its early phase so they are several limitations to it at the moment.
 In particular, they are several error cases that are not handled by the current simulator including:
 * Events: SBML files with events (discrete occurrences that can trigger discontinuous changes in the model) are not handled
 * Custom Functions: we handle a large portion of functions possibly-used in SBML files (see `mathFuncs` in `sbmltoodejax.modulegeneration.GenerateModel`), but not all